Learning Goals

 • Explain the relationship between systemic oppression and people’s lived experiences (Social Responsibility).

-• Explain how QT-related information learned can be used to overcome obstacles and achieve one’s goals (Lifelong Learning).
+• Explain how QT related information learned can be applied to achieve one’s goals (Lifelong Learning).

 Students who engage in programs, services, and activities provided by the Counseling and Psychological Services will be able to: